-Feasibility Assessment for a proposed Inuit (Indigenous) protected area adjacent to Torngat Mountains National Park
+Feasibility assessment for a proposed Inuit Protected Area adjacent to Torngat Mountains National Park

 A fjord